Sunday, 29 September 2019

 This one explains how the femme same-sex parents came to have little Molly, as well, and why she means so much to them, and vice versa.

-It also explores bullying, peer pressure and anxiety among growing, socializing toddlers.
+It also explores bullying, peer pressure and anxiety among growing, socialising toddlers.
 "You're different to me, and I don't like that, so I'm going to make your life harder" is hardly a way to live as an adult, much less as a child.

 One hilarious review of 'Molly's Family' that I found on Amazon said that it indoctrinates children and should be banned (again).
 Indoctrinates them into what?
 Being better, kinder, more loving, tolerant and open minded people? unlike you?
-Do you even know what that word means?
+Do you even know what the word "indoctrinate" means?
 I should note that the review was only two short lines long - it was really only a flimsy complaint note.

 'Molly's Family' is nice and adorable, containing a vital, timeless message.
 Like the teacher and the parents in it, it sets a good example to children, who are our future, after all.